jpmens/eitime/README.md

 ## eitime

-print a UTC RRSIG inception / expiration time in the form `YYYYMMDDHHMMSS` (the time is all zeroes).
+print a timestamp in UTC `YYYYMMDDHHMMSS` for RRSIG expiration/inception times.
+The `HHMMSS` can be zeroes.

 ```
 Usage: eitime [-z] [+/- days]